bew/keyboard-qmk-moonlander/FIXME.md

 Ref: https://docs.qmk.fm/#/feature_caps_word?id=configure-which-keys-are-word-breaking

-### Order-agnostic layer stacking for symbols layer & numbers layer
+### Order-agnostic layer stacking for symbols/numbers layers

 When I want to write numbers then immediatly symbols, or symbols then numbers (like '#34' or 'foo[23]' or vim commands like '3}', '34@@', '=4}'),